Annual Reports to

 genetic prediction service.
 I also gave a farewell speech to Interbull saying

-problems for the whole world instead of solving only the small problems we have
+bigger problems for the whole world instead of solving only the small problems

-here in America.
-I also went to research planning meetings in Nashville and
+we have here in America.
+I also went to research planning meetings in Nashville

-Savannah, GA, but next year other scientists will have those duties.
-I wanted
+and Savannah, GA, but next year other scientists will have those duties.
+I

-to visit museums in DC one more time before moving to FL and Miriam came out
+wanted to visit museums in DC one more time before moving to FL and Miriam came

 This year my bike went 1386 miles and my car went 1382 miles so technically I was >